agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 is_section: true
 ---

-## Agents for simple decision problems

 The goal for this section is to implement agents that compute rational *policies*.
-We can think of policies as *plans* for achieiving good outcomes in situations where:
+We can think of policies as *plans* for achieving good outcomes in situations where:

 - The agent makes a *sequence* of *distinct* choices, rather than choosing once or playing the same game repeatedly (as in multiple rounds of roulette).

 - The environment is *stochastic* and so the agent's plans must take into account unlikely contingencies (e.g. avoiding a series of actions that has unlikely but calamitous risks).

-- The environment contains features which are not stochastic but which are initially *unknown* to agent.
-So the agent's plans should value gaining information by *observation* that will facilitate better future plans.
+- The environment contains features which are not stochastic, but which are initially *unknown* to the agent.
+The agent's plans should value gaining information by *observation* that will facilitate better future plans.

 As a concrete example, consider navigating a foreign city to efficiently find a good coffee shop.

 To build up to agents that form such policies, we start with agents that solve the very simplest decision problems.
 These are *one-shot* problems, where the agent selects a single action (not a sequence of actions).
 The problems can be trivially solved with pen and paper.
-We use WebPPL to solve them in order to illustrate the core concepts and idioms that we'll use to tackle more complex problems.
+We use WebPPL to solve them in order to illustrate the core concepts and idioms that we will use to tackle more complex problems.

-## One-shot decisions: deterministic world
+## One-shot decisions in a deterministic world

 In a *one-shot decision problem* an agent makes a single choice between a set of *actions*, each of which has potentially distinct *consequences*.
 A rational agent chooses the action that is best in terms of his or her own preferences.
-Often this depends not on the *action* itself being preferred but only on its *consequences*.
+Often, this depends not on the *action* itself being preferred, but only on its *consequences*.

 For example, suppose Tom is choosing between restaurants and all he cares about is eating pizza.
 There's an Italian restaurant and a French restaurant.
 Tom would be quite happy to choose the French restaurant if it offered pizza.
 Since it does *not* offer pizza, Tom will choose the Italian (which does).

 While this problem is trivial, we formalize it to illustrate the notation.
 We suppose Tom selects an action $$a \in A$$ from the set of all actions.
 The actions in this case are {"eat at Italian restaurant", "eat at French restaurant"}.
 The consequences of an action are represented by a transition function $$T \colon S \times A \to S$$ from state-action pairs to states.
 In our example, the relevant *state* is whether or not Tom gets his pizza.
-Tom's preferences are represented by a real-valued utility function $$U \colon S \to \mathbb{R}$$, which indicates the relative preferableness of each state.
+Tom's preferences are represented by a real-valued utility function $$U \colon S \to \mathbb{R}$$, which indicates the relative goodness of each state.

-Tom's *decision rule* is to take action $$a$$ such that:
+Tom's *decision rule* is to take action $$a$$ that maximizes utility, i.e., the action

 $$
-\max_{a \in A} U(T(s,a))
+{\arg \max}_{a \in A} U(T(s,a))
 $$

 In WebPPL, we can implement this utility-maximizing agent as a function `maxAgent` that takes a state $$s \in S$$ as input and returns an action.
-For Tom's choice between restaurants, we assume the agent starts off in a state `"default"`, denoting whatever Tom does before going off to eat.
-The program directly translates the decision rule, using the `argMax` higher-order function.
+For Tom's choice between restaurants, we assume that the agent starts off in a state `"default"`, denoting whatever Tom does before going off to eat.
+The program directly translates the decision rule above using the higher-order function `argMax`.

 ~~~~
 // Choose to eat at the Italian or French restaurants